foopod/blog6/_posts/cellular-automata-tutorial.md

     cell.visible = false
 ```

 That was easy, we just added it to our if statement in our `_ready()` function.
-Secondly we need to only update cells that aren't on the edge.
+Secondly, we need to only update cells that aren't on the edge.

 ``` gdscript
 # update current state